 I very excited to try the asado, but unfortunately, it was so wonderful that the restaurant was sold out for the evening.
 It wasn’t until two days later when I stopped at Fabela’s on my way to the Midland airport that I was able to try this regional dish.
 And after a bite, I understood why it was the local favorite—tender bites of pork were covered in a smoky, garlic-rich sauce brightened with Mexican oregano and cilantro.

 When I returned to New York I asked, nay, begged Mark to give me a recipe.
 He consulted with a friend of his who graciously shared with Mark his family’s recipe.
-Some of the proportions were strange (apparently, Mark’s friend was a bit vague on certain points, not willing to completely divulge his family’s method) but after tinkering with it, I managed to recreate what I felt was a passable asado that would not insult the taste of any of the good citizens of West Texas.
+Some of the proportions were strange (apparently, Mark’s friend was a bit vague on certain points, and not willing to completely divulge his family’s method) and it was recommended that it be cooked on a disco, a large skillet made out of tractor parts.
+But after tinkering with it, I managed to recreate what I felt was a passable asado that would not insult the taste of any of the good citizens of West Texas.

-Now don’t be put off by the time involved in making this—yes, day-before prep is involved, but with a little planning you can be eating your own bowl of asado within 4 hours.
+Now don’t be put off by the time involved in making this—yes, as with a little planning you can be eating your own bowl of asado within 4 hours.
 And if you don’t have a the Mexican wide skillet made from tractor parts (also known as the Mexican wok)—Mark has generously provided directions on how to weld your own, if you are so inclined.
 Or you can use a Dutch oven, wok or regular cast-iron skillet, too.

 West Texas asado